 - Acknowledge your child’s difficult feelings and your own too.
 Compassion and self-compassion are key!

-- Don’t try to reason or correct your child during the tantrum, let him blow off steam, and intervene immediately and calmly if he is at risk of getting hurt or hurting someone else.
+- Don’t try to reason or correct your child during the tantrum, let them blow off steam, and intervene immediately and calmly if they are at risk of getting hurt or hurting someone else.
 It is important that your child understands that big feelings are not to be feared.

 - Be firm, kind and consistent.
-If you need to hold a limit don’t budge, empathize with your child, be unconditionally accepting, and hear him out, but don’t give in if the limit is important for his wellbeing.
+If you need to hold a limit don’t budge, empathize with your child, be unconditionally accepting, and hear them out, but don’t give in if the limit is important for their wellbeing.
 Being consistent helps your child feel safe and learn the limits.

 - Finally, be sure to model self-regulation, but ask for help too.
 If we ‘lose it’ too, we model this behavior to our children.
 But since we are only human, it is important that we also take a break, ask for help, and repair when we make mistakes.